michailmelonas/order-book-app/README.md

 `postOnly`: `true` or `false`

-Note that the order book requires both price and quantity to be positive integer values (specified as string literals), and that the maximum price is fixed at 1000000.
+Note that the order book requires both `price` and `quantity` to be positive integer values (specified as string literals), and that the maximum price is fixed at `1000000`.